t3docs/docker-render-documentation/Documentation/Glossary.rst

    RenderDocumentation
       This is the specific :term:`toolchain` that we are using.

+   ReST
+      :ref:`reStructuredText <about-docutils>` is the markup language used.

    TCT
       This is the toolchain runner that we are using.
 The original name was "tool chain tool", hence the abbreviation TCT.